jainpallav61/nebula9.ai_assignment/Readme.md

 3. **Create Drafts:** Once logged in, you can create new drafts at `/create-draft`.
 4. **View Drafts:** Access all your saved drafts at `/view-drafts`.
 5. **Generate Content:** Utilize the AI-powered content generation feature at `/generate-content`.
+6. **Publish Blogs**: Publish your generated content directly to Medium using the `/publish-content `feature.

 ## API Integration
 The frontend interacts with the backend using the following API endpoints: